Which Cisco Ios Mode Displays A Prompt Of Router

 • Troubleshooting: Useful for basic troubleshooting tasks such as checking network connectivity with ping and traceroute.

 • No Password Required (Usually): By default, User EXEC mode does not require a password, making it easily accessible.
-However, it's crucial to secure your network by implementing passwords on higher-level modes.
+That said, it's crucial to secure your network by implementing passwords on higher-level modes.

 Common Commands in User EXEC Mode